Yabesra/DYADIC-Create-A-Thon/README.md

 # SureStart MIT FutureMakers Summer Program 2021 Create-a-thon - Team DYADIC
 The [SureStart MIT FutureMakers Summer Program](https://pages.github.com/) is a virtual, 6 week program that was developed by SureStart and the MIT Raise Intiative that allows participants to learn about & explore AI concepts, hear from career experts in the industry, and develop entrepreneurship and leadership skills.

+The program culminated in the Create-a-thon, where participants got the opportunity to build an AI-based product and pitch it to an industry panel of judges.
+Read on for more information on what we developed!

 ##  Team DYADIC: An Overview
 Team 5 or DYADIC's wildfire prediction model code, data, research, and any further information is in this repository.